Itsy Docs

 Creating a New Order

 1. Dates & Participants -- Choose to create an empty order or base it on a trip.
 Set the segment, number of adults/children/infants, departure date, and trip length.
+For dynamic trips you also select a specific departure from the available dates (showing remaining capacity for each).

 2. Products (if based on a trip) -- Select which products to include from the trip's catalog.
 Products can have variants with different pricing.
 Pre-selected products are checked by default.
+Products that are sold out or on stopsale are shown but disabled.
+This step is skipped when creating an empty order.

 You can also create orders directly from a trip page, which pre-fills the trip connection.